richard-jones/hs0/README.md

     "admin" : {
-        "owner" : "userid",              # who "owns" the exercies (could be made by a specific user) "canon" : true                   # is this exercise in the "canonical" exercise database },
+        "owner" : "userid",              # who "owns" the exercies (could be made by a specific user) "canon" : true|false             # is this exercise in the "canonical" exercise database },

     "track" : {